 How Many Miles Did Mary and Joseph Have to Travel to Reach Bethlehem?

-Mary and Joseph had to travel about 70 to 90 miles to reach Bethlehem.
-This much later journey followed historical routes over hills and valleys.
-It likely took several exhausting days on foot or by donkey.
+Mary and Joseph traveled about 70 to 90 miles to reach Bethlehem from Nazareth.
+Their route followed historical roads over hills and valleys, and the trip likely took several exhausting days on foot or by donkey.

 Conclusion